Tony118g/bundu-restaurant/README.md

         ![Reservation name search bar image](documentation/readme-images/name-search-bar.png)

-        * As well as the ability to search resevations, an option is available in the staff dashboard to view reservations for the current date.
+        * As well as the ability to search for reservations, an option is available in the staff dashboard to view reservations for the current date.
 This provides a quick way of checking what the restaurant has booked for the day.

 [Back to top](#contents)